cpique/cpique.github.io/_posts/2017-3-1-JSON - copia.md

 * Array

 ### Object
+var obj =
+{
+    "name": "john",
+    "age": 26
+}
 Begins with { and ends with }.
 Inside of these curly braces there are key/value pairs separated by a comma ','.
 Each pair at the same time is divided by a colon ':'.

+### Array
+Array: It's an ordered collection of values.
+It begins with a [ and ends with ] and its values are separated by a comma ',' Example of an array:
+[{"name":"john"}, 26, 1, false, undefined, {"age":35}];
+Note that the array above has different types of values (object, number, boolean ...)
+The structures can be nested.
+This means that an object can have as one of its values another object or maybe an array, an array can have another array inside of it, and so on.
+=== Examples ===
+- Link to real examples.
+Here you can see how big JSONs in real applicattions could be

+### Tools
+Formatters
+https://goo.gl/ZbC1fN --> Allows you to validate json text indicating you whether it is valid or not.
+If it is valid, it will petty print your text.
+If not, it will inform you about the errors in the input. https://goo.gl/8wffRD ---> Another formatter with validation.
+It has also different conversion options.
+JavaScript
+JSON.stringify() & JSON.parse()

+JSON.parse() : parses a JSON string, constructing the JavaScript value or object described by the string A common use of JSON is to exchange data to/from a web server.
+When receiving data from a web server, the data is always a string.
+Because of that, it's a common practice parsing the data with JSON.parse(), and the data becomes a JavaScript object. var obj = JSON.parse('{ "name":"John", "age":30, "city":"New York"}');

+JSON.stringify() : converts a JavaScript value to a JSON string When sending data to a web server, the data has to be a string.
+Convert a JavaScript object into a string with JSON.stringify(). var obj = { "name":"John", "age":30, "city":"New York"};
+var myJSON = JSON.stringify(obj);
+The line of code above produces a string ready to be sent to a server